 I let the chief administrator go because the individual was my predecessor’s hire, and that’s always been my role, as CEO, to oversee the process of the whole organization.
 I didn’t need anyone in that role.
 Also, when I came in there were 120 employees and the city had not given raises for at least six years.
 We had a turnover problem because, as the real estate market rebounds, there are more jobs in the private sector.
 I wanted to cut the turnover and give people raises, and the best way to do that was, first, to look at the positions that weren’t necessary.
 As I lost positions, I asked my staff: Would you rather take on more work and make more money, or hire more people?
 They wanted the salary raise, so we spread out the savings from six salaried positions, which helped prevent turnover in many key areas.

 You’ve introduced a number of other measures to save costs and increase efficiency.
-Explain some of the other steps you’ve taken and why.
+Explain some of the other steps you’ve taken.

 I think it’s important to direct priorities and identify things that haven’t been done.
 The first thing I did when I came in was ask everyone three questions: What are we doing that you would like to see us continue to do?
 What are we doing that you’d like us no longer to do?
 And what things would you like to see us do?
 Those three questions prompted a lot of suggestions about how we could run the organization better.
 It also started a dialogue, which is what I wanted—information not just coming from the top down, but from the bottom up.